ThePhD/ThePhD.github.io/_posts/2018-12-22-Feature Complete.markdown

 }
 ```

-The runtime speed of the resulting binding is the same, thanks to some serious optimizations I perform on making sure we serialize what is as close to an optimized map of `std::unique_ptr<char[]>` -> `callable or variable` I could possibly produce.
+The runtime speed of the resulting binding is the same, thanks to some serious optimizations I perform on making sure we serialize what is as close to an optimized map of `std::unique_ptr<char[]>` ➡️ `callable or variable` I could possibly produce.
 Usertypes also can handle non-string keys now as well, allowing someone to index into them with userdata (pointers and such), integers, and other data points without needing to override the `__index` or `__newindex` methods.

 The amount of improvements is actually staggering, really...!
 I could write a whole article on the deterministic runtime qualities we've imbued into sol2 now thanks to doing things like having an `unordered_map` that no longer needs to allocate to lookup for keys without having to resort to `boost::` or hacking up our own `unordered_map`.
 This means that support for people who were using sol2 for real-time processing purposes remains in place, making sure they have a 0-allocation runtime path they can take advantage of for usertypes and similar.

-# New Customization Points: Your Own Backyard
+# New Customization Points: Your Own Backyard (and Off My Lawn)

 Customization points were also poor in sol2.
 Sometimes, users wanted to change how fundamental types were handled by the system: they could not without writing over my code.
 I speak for a good moment about why struct specialization points as a fundamental abstraction are bad for a library like sol2 in my [CppCon 2018 video](https://youtu.be/ejvzoifkgAI?t=2243) and how I have to struggle to keep a clean separation.